 The safety of an Instagram DM bot depends entirely on the technology it uses.

-API Bots: 100% Safe
+API Bots: Safe When Used Correctly

 When you use tools like CreatorFlow, ManyChat, or LinkDM, you’re using Instagram’s official system.
 Meta designed the Instagram Graph API specifically for business automation.